ncrmro/website/public/posts/2021_01_02_apollo-cache-testing/document.md

 ---
 slug: apollo-cache-overview
 title: Apollo Cache Overview
-date: "2021-01-02"
+date: 2021-01-02
-description:
-  "What is the Apollo cache, ensure correct usage and update post mutation."
+description: What is the Apollo cache, ensure correct usage and update post mutation.
-tags: ["tech", "GraphQL", "Apollo", "React"]
+tags: technical
 ---

 If your using [Apollo](https://www.apollographql.com/docs/)